g4br1el/g4br1el.github.io/index.md

 09/2014 - 07/2017 **FH Salzburg**, Information Technology and Systems Management (B.Sc.) <br/>
 09/2012 - 07/2013 **FH Joanneum**, Qualification Course for University Entrance <br/>

+### Awards
+*Merit Scholarships:* For the first and second semesters in the Bachelor's program, as well as for the third and fourth semester in the Master's program Information Technology and Systems Management, I received a merit scholarship from the Federal Ministry of Science, Research and Economics (AT).  <br/>
+*Science Award:* of the master thesis with the science prize of AK Salzburg.         <br/>

+### Programming Languages
+* Python
+* C/C++
+* MATLAB
+* Java

+### Interests and Leisure Activities
+*Sport*	Hiking and skiing in the Eastern Alps. <br/>
+*Free Time*	Cooking, especially from the Asian kitchen. <br/>
+*Interests*	Exploring places and cultures, I have never been to. <br/>